Khalid Gonçalves: Film career

-Gonçalves made his film debut in 1996, portraying a heroin addict in the Matt Mailer film The Money Shot, rounding off a cast that included Michael J. Burg, Stephen Lang, Tamara Tunie, Aesha Waks, and Cary Woodworth.
+Gonçalves made his film debut in 1996, portraying a heroin addict in the Matt Mailer film The Money Shot.
+In 1998, he co-starred with Elisabeth Röhm, Ian Lithgow, and Francis Jue in the comedic short film Puppet, Love and Mertz, which was written and directed by Joe Lovero.

-In 1998, Gonçalves co-starred with Elisabeth Röhm, Ian Lithgow, and Francis Jue in the comedic short film Puppet, Love and Mertz, which was written and directed by Joe Lovero.
+In 2010, Gonçalves appeared in the film Poterpevshiy, which was written and directed by Russian playwright Alexander Galin.

-In 2010, Gonçalves appeared in the film Poterpevshiy, which was written and directed by Russian playwright Alexander Galin (Stars in the Morning Sky).
+In 2024, Gonçalves collaborated with the Hold On Campaign for Suicide Prevention, narrating The Caterpillar's Story, an animated short written and directed by Diane Kaufman, MD.

 Musical history

 Gonçalves is the former bass player of the now defunct New York-based hard rock band Static 13.
 He joined the band in 1998 and played several show in support of the band's newest release at the time, titled Fear Is Your Friend.
 By the time Gonçalves had joined the band, most of the album had already been recorded, so he played bass and egg shaker on Shiverachin and performed a spoken word dialogue between two characters on the song The Dark Light.

 According to his bio on the band's official website, his musical influences were Steve Harris, Geddy Lee and "the dude who plays bass on the theme song to Barney Miller" (Jim Hughart).
 During his time in Static 13, Gonçalves played a purple Ibanez EX Series bass with Hipshot Xtender key, and was known for his spiked blonde hair, black vinyl jumpsuit, and black motorcycle harness boots, which he wore onstage and during photo shoots.

 In 1999, Gonçalves, along with fellow Static 13 member, guitarist Raymond James Rivera, left the band to form the glam hard rock band Violet Crush.
 The duo recruited Gianfranco Iacovo on drums/percussion and singer/actor Brandon Wardell as lead vocalist.
 The band recorded some demos and played a few shows in the Tri-state area before disbanding a year later with Gonçalves and Wardell returning to acting.